codefresh-io/cap-docs.codefresh.io/_docs/reference/shared-configuration.md

 ### Git Source application per runtime
-In addition to the application manifests for the runtimes in the shared configuration repository, every runtime has a Git-Source Application that references `runtimes/<runtime-name>`.
+In addition to the application manifests for the runtimes in the shared configuration repository, every runtime has a Git Source application that references `runtimes/<runtime-name>`.

 This Git Source application creates an application manifest with the `<cluster-name>` for every cluster managed by the runtime.
 The `include` field in the `<cluster-name>` application manifest determines which subdirectories in the `resources` directory are synced to the target cluster.